Home » Your Guide to Hiking Alone as a Woman: 14 Tips

-And in my early 30s something happened.
-I was tired of waiting for someone (particularly a significant other) to hike with.
-I thought I had to have a built in hiking partner so year after year as that wasn’t happening (I like to think I was picky ;)) I got the courage to start taking matters in my own hands.
+I thought I had to have a built-in hiking partner but year after year as that wasn’t happening I got the courage to take matters into my own hands.

 Solo hike with Captain up Bear Mountain in CT